artyl/citusdata_docker/README.md

 If you inspect the configuration file, you’ll find that there is a container that is neither a master nor worker node: `citus_config`.
 It simply listens for new containers tagged with the worker role, then adds them to the config file in a volume shared with the master node.
 If new nodes have appeared, it calls `master_initialize_node_metadata` against the master to repopulate the node table.
 See Citus’ [`workerlist-gen`][workerlist-gen] repo for more details.

-You can stop your cluster with `docker-compose -p citus down`.
+You can stop your cluster with `docker compose -p citus down`.

 ## License